MarcoDVisser/ccrtm/README.md

 The package will slowly be extended as more models are added, and tested, and optimized.
 Please send requests and bug reports.

 Currently the following models are implemented:
-- prospect5
+- PROSPECT5
-- prospect5b
+- PROSPECT5B
-- prospectD
+- PROSPECTD
-- foursail
+- FOURSAIL
-- foursail2 (leaf angles fixed for each layer)
+- 4SAIL2 (leaf angles fixed for each layer; sensu Verhoef and Bach 2007)
-- foursail2b (leaf angles differ for each layer)
+- 4SAIL2B (leaf angles differ for each layer; sensu Zhang et al 2005)
 - FLIM
 - PROSAIL (5/5b/D)
 - PROSAIL2 (5/5b/D)